chrislo7/algorithms/README.md

 # Algorithm Collection

-A collection of coding algorithms
+A collection of saved coding algorithms from the internet